Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``windowsUBR``: the Windows UBR number, only available for Windows >= 10.
 This value is incremented by Windows cumulative updates patches.
 - ``installYear``: the Windows only integer representing the year the OS was installed.
 - ``locale``: the string representing the OS locale.
+- ``hasPrefetch``: the Windows-only boolean representing whether or not the OS-based prefetch application start-up optimization is set to use the default settings.
+- ``hasSuperfetch``: the Windows-only boolean representing whether or not the OS-based superfetch application start-up optimization service is running and using the default settings.

 addons
 ------